26nguyej/jacobnguyen16/_posts/2026-02-04-daily-journal.md

   - Claude
   - GitHub
 ---
+### February 26, 2026
+Today I worked on digitizing the 1990 Charlotte Latin School yearbook as part of an ongoing data extraction pipeline.
+Before running the automated extraction, I reviewed the
+  auto-generated YAML configuration file to verify page numbers, section mappings, and data classifications.
+During the review, I identified an autograph page that had been misclassified as a student roster and removed it from the config.
+I then ran the extraction pipeline, which processes the yearbook PDF using AI to extract student, faculty, sports, and activity records.
+When the pipeline returned unexpectedly low counts for middle and upper school students, I diagnosed the root cause — incomplete grade breakdown entries in the config were causing the extractor to skip most pages — and fixed the YAML so the full extraction can complete in the next session.

 ### February 24, 2026
 Got the 1990 yearbook set up today — the old PDF had skewed page numbers, so I prepped a clean version and got it into the pipeline. ran the automated page classifier on all 272 pages (took